Quinos2003/DormCare/README.md

 3. Make your changes and ensure they are properly tested.
 4. Commit your changes and push them to your forked repository.
 5. Open a pull request, and our team will review it.

+## Feedback and Support

+We value your feedback and strive to continuously improve DormCare.
+If you have any suggestions, issues, or need assistance, please reach out to our support team at support@dormcare.com.

 ## License